py5coding/py5book/reference/py5surface_set_location.rst

 Set the Sketch's window location.
 Calling this repeatedly from the ``draw()`` function may result in a sluggish Sketch.
 Negative or invalid coordinates are ignored.
 To hide a Sketch window, use :doc:`py5surface_set_visible`.

+This method provides the same functionality as :doc:`sketch_window_move`.

 Underlying Processing method: PSurface.setLocation

 Syntax